 Music at Garland

-At Garland Junior School we believe that music is a powerful tool for learning, expression and change.
+At BCF we believe that music is a powerful tool for learning, expression and change.
 It is a form of communication that entertains, expresses thoughts and feelings, and significantly benefits social, emotional and health development.
 Its contributions to wider intelligence and achievement are well researched and proven.
-It is a strongly held belief by staff and children at the school that music education is for all.
+It is a strongly held belief by staff and children at the school that music education is for all and we believe that each child possesses musical ability.
+We view music as a force that impacts every aspect of our lives, regardless of our circumstances.

 Through our music curriculum we aim to: